mkiisoft/KeySaver/README.md

 ## Android Studio:

-Save **KeySaver.jar** file, copy in your "libs" folder (normally inside "app" folder) > Right Click your project > Open Module Settings > over "app" go to Dependencies tab and hit the + button > Select "File Dependency" and Select "KeySaver.jar" > OK to finish
+Save **KeySaver.jar** file, copy into your "libs" folder (normally inside "app" folder) > Right Click your project > Open Module Settings > over "app" go to Dependencies tab and hit the + button > Select "File Dependency" and Select "KeySaver.jar" > OK to finish

+## Eclipse:

+Save **KeySaver.jar** file and copy into your "libs" folder.

 # Changelog